 Core subjects are:

-You must also choose four option modules which may include:
+You must also choose two additional modules in both semesters 1 and 2, which may include:

 - Sport and exercise psychology